5 Finding Information

 • It agrees with other information you’ve found from accurate and authoritative sources.

-• It was a featured article (these are checked by Wikipedia editors and are indicated by a small star in the upper right corner).
+• It was a featured article (checked by Wikipedia editors and indicated by a small star in the upper right corner).

 Wikipedia page for the list of tallest buildings in San Francisco